awsdocs/aws-sam-developer-guide/doc_source/serverless-step-functions-in-sam.md

 You can use the [AWS SAM Policy Templates](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-policy-templates.html) available for common Step Functions development patterns\.
 These enable you to orchestrate Lambda functions and other AWS resources to form complex and robust workflows\.

+**Note**
+To manage AWS SAM templates that contain Step Functions state machines, you must use version 0\.52\.0 or later of the AWS SAM CLI\.
+To check which version you have, execute the command `sam --version`\.

 ## Example<a name="serverless-step-functions-in-sam-example"></a>

 Following is an example AWS SAM template file snippet that has a Step Functions state machine defined in a definition file\.
 Note that the `my_state_machine.asl.json` file must be written in [Amazon States Language](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-amazon-states-language.html)\.